artica/website/_posts/blog/2015-12-03-continente_music_experience.markdown

 {% include youtube.html id="gKpxnx61JYE" %}

 The project was comissioned through a 3rd party agency.
 The concept behind it was to create an interactive installation for a road-show campaign that would be travelling through several schools across Portugal to promote Missão Sorriso.
-The project involved developing a band hero clone that could play 3 licensed tracks from Orelha Negra.
-To bring more impact to the experience we use real instruments as input devices instead of the usual plastic controllers.
+The project involved developing a band hero clone that could play 3 licensed tracks from [Orelha Negra][4].
+To bring more impact to the experience we used real instruments as input devices instead of the usual plastic controllers.

 ## Hardware